Special Report: Oil output goes AWOL in Venezuela as soldiers run PDVSA | MarketScreener

 Since 2001, the general has moved between military and civilian positions.
 He has a longstanding relationship with Diosdado Cabello, the powerful vice president of the Socialist party: The two were classmates as young men at military school.

-Those ties led to senior posts for Quevedo at the Defence Ministry and a program created by Chavez for low-income housing, according to official government gazettes and people who know his trajectory.
+Those ties led to senior posts for Quevedo at the Defense Ministry and a program created by Chavez for low-income housing, according to official government gazettes and people who know his trajectory.

 In 2014, back in a command role with the National Guard, Quevedo led a unit that clashed with demonstrators during protests that shook Venezuela for four months.
 At least 43 people, on both sides, died during the demonstrations, sparked by the onset of food shortages.